Yamaha Motor Finance Australia Privacy Policy

 • personal information obtained from publicly available sources.

-When you use our website or mobile applications, we may collect information about your location or activity including IP address, telephone number and whether you have accessed a third-party site from our website.
-We refer to this information as ‘Website Information’.
+When you use the Website or mobile applications, we may collect information about your location or activity including IP address, telephone number and whether you have accessed a third-party site from the Website.
+We refer to this information as ‘website information’.

 3. WHAT WE DO WITH INFORMATION WE DID NOT ASK FOR.

-4. WHY WE COLLECT YOUR PERSONAL INFORMATION?
+4. WHY WE COLLECT YOUR INFORMATION?

 • identify you and conduct appropriate checks;